AriFordsham/GHCWiki/pattern-synonyms/associating-synonyms.md

 Then local definitions to `Internal` which used `A` would work as before but modules importing `Internal` and `A` will no longer work as importing `A(..)` will import the type `A` and the constructor `NewA`.
 We can explicitly import the new patterns but the usage of pattern synonyms should be transparent to the end user.
-What's needed is to be able to associate the new synonyms with a type such that client code is oblivious to this implementation.
+What's needed is to be able to bundle the new synonyms with a type such that client code is oblivious to this implementation.

 ### Proposal